NZadeh/avalon/README.md

 starts.

 ### Accounts
-"Avalon role-dealer" has a simple registration system.
+There's a simple registration system.
 Users type in a unique username and (hopefully unique :) password to log in.

 NOTE: Currently, accounts are wiped after 6 days.

 ### Game Rooms
 Game rooms are either password protected or they're not.
-In order to join a password protected game room -- either via the main page or via a direct link -- users need to provide the correct password.
+In order to join a password protected game room, users need to provide the correct password.

 The user who created the game room is designated the room's owner, which gives them the power to start the game and delete the game room.
 If they